logos-maker/ikiGUI/README.md

 ```
 ## Quick overview of the stucts used
 ```
-ikigui_screen // for making a window object ikigui_frame // for making a image data object ikigui // for making a tile map and hold it's settings.
+ikigui_window // for making a window object ikigui_image // for making a image data object ikigui_map // for making a tile map and hold it's settings.
 ```
 ## Roadmap
 - Support for more platforms.